Phage Treatment for HS

 Phages work with HS because they destroy biofilms, work as an anti-inflammatory, restore the microbiome and modulate the immune system.

 Antibiotics are the main means of killing bacteria.
 Phages and antibiotics both fight bacteria, but they do so in a different way.
-The use of antibiotics is faster and easier.

 An antibiotic works like a kind of bomb carpet: a group of bacteria is destroyed, including bacteria that benefit humans.